 - on Linux:

-You can open it up in a file manager from Preferences -> General -> Open Config Folder.
+To open it in a file manager, go to Preferences > General and select Open Config Folder.

 Can you help us improve these docs?